 - Trust your instincts.
 If something seems off about someone you meet from our site, walk away

-Why Has My Match Request Been Cancelled?
+Why Has My Match Request Been Canceled?

-There are many reasons why matches may not get completed.
+There are many reasons why matches may not be completed.
 Moving dates, breakage, picked-up by someone else, received from someone else… There are always more gifts and more wishes.
 Please remember that flow and keeping useful items out of the waste stream is very important.
 Thank you for being part of The Hum Sum- Humanity Adding Solutions!

 What is a Piggyback?